 SII SCR Coverage sensitivity testing is performed on an annual basis to assess the sensitivity of the SCR and the SCR coverage ratio to various scenarios stressing the Company's material risks.
 A summary of the sensitivity testing results has been provided by risk category below.
 No future management actions are assumed in any of the scenarios.
-One out of the nine tests performed resulted in the SCR coverage ratio falling below the Company's Strategic Solvency Target.
+None of the tests performed resulted in the SCR coverage ratio falling below the Company's Strategic Solvency Target.